NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Breath Like Honey.md

-**Prerequisites** Sweetbreath Gnoll Heritage
+**Prerequisites** sweetbreath kholo heritage
 * * *
 You smell of honey and savory things.
-You can cast [[Spells/Enthrall|Enthrall]] as a 3rd-rank occult innate spell once per day, except the spell has a range of 30 feet and the inhaled trait instead of the auditory trait.
+Your circumstance bonus to checks to [[Actions/Make an Impression|Make an Impression]] if the target can smell your breath increases to +2.
+In addition, you can cast [[Spells/Enthrall|Enthrall]] as a 3rd-rank occult innate spell once per day, except the spell has a range of 30 feet and the olfactory trait instead of the auditory trait.
 Targets don't gain any circumstance bonus for disagreeing with you.
-Your circumstance bonus to checks to Make an Impression if the target can smell your breath increases to +2.

-*Source: Pathfinder Lost Omens: The Mwangi Expanse* *OGL*
+*Source: Pathfinder Player Core 2*
+*ORC*